-"Delegated Expertise, Authority, and Communication" (joint with Dezsö Szalay) (R&R at the AER) A decision-maker needs to reach a decision and relies on an expert to acquire information.
+Delegated Expertise, Authority, and Communication (joint with Dezsö Szalay) (2019) American Economic Review, 109 (4): 1349-74.
+A decision-maker needs to reach a decision and relies on an expert to acquire information.
 Ideal actions of expert and decision-maker are partially aligned and the expert chooses what to learn about each.
 The decision-maker can either get advice from the expert or delegate decision-making to him.
 Under delegation, the expert learns his privately optimal action and chooses it.
 Under communication, advice based on such information is discounted, resulting in losses from strategic communication.
 We characterize the communication problems that make the expert acquire information of equal use to expert and decision-maker.
 In these problems, communication outperforms delegation.

 Information and Communication in Organizations (joint with Dezsö Szalay) (2019) AEA Papers and Proceedings, 109 : 545-49.
 We study a constrained information design problem in an organization.
 A designer chooses the information structure.
 A sender with preferences different from the decision-maker observes and processes the information before he communicates with the decision-maker.
 Information shapes conflicts within the organization: the optimal information structure essentially eliminates conflicts and serves as a substitute to the allocation of decision-making authority in the organization.